DarkPaladin125/Tutor/README.md

 - [ ] C#

 ## Legal stuff
 You can clone this project, but cannot commit to it.
-As for the files, you can look them up and distribute them, as long as they aren't changed.
+As for its files, you can look them up and distribute them, as long as they aren't changed.

 Copyright &copy; Sady Sell Neto 2016